 - A team of recruiting professionals to handle hiring from sourcing to orientation and all interactions with candidates from source to start date.

-- A team of behind-the-scenes administrators who process the interactions (event scheduling, background and drug screen submission, entering data into HRIS and payroll systems) and ensure business continuity.
+- A team of behind-the-scenes administrators who process the interactions (event schedule, background, and drug screen submission, entering data into HRIS and payroll systems) and ensure business continuity.

-- The recruiting professional and administrator are partnered together and assigned to either a business units or geographical area.
+- The recruiting professional and administrator are partnered together and assigned to either a business unit or geographical area.

 - A team of well-rounded professionals who can handle everything involved from sourcing to onboarding along with the accompanying transactional tasks assigned to either a business unit or geographical area.

-Both options can be effective for simplifying and centralizing your hiring process:
+Both options can be useful for simplifying and centralizing your hiring process:

 - Option 2 is where an organization can take the hiring process of an organization to the next level with even simpler operations.

-What type of professional is need for a centralized recruiting team?
+What type of professional is needed for a centralized recruiting team?